TBD54566975/developer.tbd.website/docs/SSI/ssi-console.md

 ### 4. Set keyType and options:
 Click `Try sample input` and then submit.

-_Learn more about what you can [add to this JSON field](https://developer.tbd.website/docs/apis/ssi-service/#tag/DecentralizedIdentityAPI/paths/~1v1~1dids~1%7Bmethod%7D/put)._
+_Learn more about what you can [add to this field](https://developer.tbd.website/docs/apis/ssi-service/#tag/DecentralizedIdentityAPI/paths/~1v1~1dids~1%7Bmethod%7D/put)._

 <Divider type="slash" />